 We call the approach “participatory defense” – a community organizing model for people facing charges, their families, and their communities to impact the outcome of cases and transform the landscape of power in the court system.

-As incarceration rates balloon to astronomical levels – 1 out of 100 Americans are currently locked up — participatory defense may the most assessable way directly affected communities can challenge mass incarceration, and have the movement building dynamic of seeing timely and locally relevant results of their efforts.
+As incarceration rates balloon to astronomical levels – 1 out of 100 Americans are currently locked up — participatory defense may the most accessible way directly affected communities can challenge mass incarceration, and have the movement building dynamic of seeing timely and locally relevant results of their efforts.
 It is a penetration into the one domain that facilitates people going to prisons and jails, yet has been left largely unexplored by the ground up movement to end mass incarceration – the courts.
 Please believe there are Tony’s across the country waiting to come home, and communities that, if equipped, can do just that – bring him home.

 We have been developing the participatory defense model in San Jose, California for six years.
 The approach is to bring a community organizing ethos to the otherwise isolating court experience.